'Only Murders in the Building' Creator Tells Us Personal True-Crime Story That Inspired Tim Kono Mystery

-(Warning: This post contains spoilers for Episodes 1-3 of Hulu’s “Only Murders in the Building.”)
+(Warning: This post, which was originally published Aug.
+31, contains spoilers for Episodes 1-3 of Hulu’s “Only Murders in the Building.”)

 Though the trio of Arconia residents who are diving into the mysterious death of the neighbor who is (seemingly) a stranger to all of them clearly still have a ways to go to figure out what really happened — while learning how to properly make a true-crime podcast — the audience is now aware of one very key plot point that Oliver and Charles are not: Mabel was good friends with Tim Kono as a child.